 Beautification helps to clean up the Crocker campus.
-It may be a consequence of littering, not cleaning up after lunch, writing on desks, throwing food, gum chewing, etc. It includes picking up trash around the courtyards and blacktop.
+It may be a consequence of littering, not cleaning up after lunch, writing on desks, throwing food, gum chewing, etc. It includes picking up trash around campus or something similar.
 An administrator or supervising staff member will monitor the beautification consequence.